eric070021/TFHE-GPU/README.md

 ![CMake Version](https://img.shields.io/badge/CMake-%3E%3D3.18-brightgreen.svg)

+High-Performance Library with GPU Acceleration for TFHE Bootstrapping

-A high-performance library that leverages GPU acceleration to boost the TFHE (Fully Homomorphic Encryption) bootstrapping process in the OpenFHE library.
+This library is designed to enhance the TFHE (Fully Homomorphic Encryption) bootstrapping process by leveraging GPU acceleration within the [OpenFHE](https://github.com/openfheorg/openfhe-development) library, version 1.0.4.

+The supported functions in this repository are identical to those in the [OpenFHE](https://github.com/openfheorg/openfhe-development) library.
+However, the batch version allows you to push ciphertexts into a C++ vector and process multiple bootstrappings on GPUs simultaneously.
+For detailed API descriptions, refer to the [Supported APIs](#supported-apis) section.

 ## Licensing